RVshare.com

 • Mileage: 183 miles

-• Fun Fact: The I-95 is the main Interstate road on the East coast.
+• Fun fact: The I-95 is the main Interstate road on the East coast.
 It runs parallel to the Atlantic and goes up to the Canadian border.

-Top RV Rentals in Jacksonville, Florida
+Top RV Rentals Near Jacksonville, Florida

-Nearby National Parks
+National Parks

 There are two ways to get from Jacksonville to Orlando.
 You either travel along the coast the entire trip or travel inland via U.S 301.
 Either way, there is plenty to see, including parks, museums, and historical sites.
 Here are some of the national parks that you can add to your road trip itinerary for Jacksonville to Orlando.